About our Beaches (Part 1)

 The beautiful stretch of beach that is known as Whites Beach was named after Andrew White.
 White, an Englishman from Warwickshire, came to Australia in 1852 and took up land all around Torquay.
 His home was at Stretton Park, Connewarre.
 White added to his property whenever he could and he eventually owned much of the land surrounding Torquay.
 Upon his death this land passed to his son Alfred George White.
 Both men were very civic minded, Andrew served for many years as a Councilor for the Connewarre riding, and Alfred notably donated the land for a racetrack.
 In the early years of the 20th century he made a “peppercorn “sale of the land the locals called “Whites Paddock”, on the far side of the creek to the Torquay Golf Club, so they could build an 18-hole golf course.

-Apart from a popular spot with the dog-walking crowd, my favorite image of Whites Beach is when the Light horse were training there during the second World War.
+Apart from a popular spot with the dog-walking crowd, my favourite image of Whites Beach is when the Light horse were training there during the second World War.
 The pictures of soldiers and horses in the dunes are quite spectacular.
 The light horsemen trained here for a 3 month period from Late 1939 till Feb 1940 and luckily they were here when the fires came through and were able to brush up their skills on fighting bushfires and saving towns

 In the middle of this bay is “Fisherman’s Beach” or “Fisho’s”.
 So named as the early fishing fleet was based here and again there are some fantastic photos of those early fisherman, with their little boats full to the brim of fish.
 There was for a time a busy little fishing fleet in Torquay and there was a ready market for the catch in the growing town of Geelong.